 The Global Coalition is committed to defeating and destroying Daesh by denying it safe haven and by building the military capacity of those on the front line, including the Iraqi government, to lead the fight against Daesh.
 Over the last year, the Global Coalition against Daesh has intensified that effort and has made significant progress in its campaign to degrade and destroy this abhorrent terrorist group.

-Through a combination of counter-terrorist military strikes, advising and assisting the Iraqi government to plan and execute ground operations against Daesh, training and equipping Iraqi Security Forces, and through training appropriately vetted opposition forces in Syria, the Coalition has helped local partners push Daesh out of 62% of populated territory it once controlled in Iraq and 30% of the populated territory it once controlled in Syria.
+Through a combination of counter-terrorist military strikes, advising and assisting the Iraqi government to plan and execute ground operations against Daesh, training and equipping Iraqi Security Forces, and through training appropriately vetted opposition forces in Syria, the Coalition has helped local partners push Daesh out of around 95% of the territory it controlled in the region.

 The Global Coalition is committed to tackling the threat posed by foreign terrorist fighters travelling to the region to join Daesh or travelling from Daesh-held territories to other countries.
-The Counter-Daesh Coalition Working Group on Foreign Terrorist Fighters, co-led by the Netherlands, Turkey and Kuwait, is working with Coalition partners to implement the obligations and recommendations set forth in UN Security Council Resolution, passed in September 2014.
+The Counter-Daesh Coalition Working Group on Foreign Terrorist Fighters, co-led by the Netherlands, Turkey and the United States, is working with Coalition partners to implement the obligations and recommendations set out in in UN Security Council Resolution 2178, passed in September 2014.
 This resolution requires countries to take steps to counter foreign terrorist fighters, expanding current obligations under international law and strengthening international measures that prevent suspected foreign terrorist fighters from travelling, that disrupt financial support to foreign terrorist fighters, and that further strengthen international and regional co-operation mechanisms.

 The Coalition has also sought to counter Daesh’s efforts to exploit the economic assets and resources of the Iraqi and Syrian people.
-The Coalition’s precision air strikes against Daesh-controlled oil fields, infrastructure, and transportation assets are disrupting Daesh’s ability to produce, refine, and sell oil, a primary source of revenue for the group.
+The Coalition’s precision air strikes against Daesh-controlled oil fields, infrastructure, and transportation assets are disrupting a primary source of revenue for the group.